All the rights women in Afghanistan have lost since the Taliban takeover

 Women in Afghanistan have been ordered to wear an all-covering burqa in the latest decree by the Taliban.

-The order follows a slew of rights which have been taken away from Afghan women, including the rights to education and the rights to travel alone.
+The order follows a slew of rights which have been taken away from Afghan women, including the right to education and the right to travel alone.

-Research from January found that rights-violating policies imposed by the Taliban since its takeover in August last year has put restrictions on women’s health, education, freedom of movement and the right to work.
+Research from January found that rights-violating policies imposed by the Taliban since its takeover in August last year have put restrictions on women’s health, education, freedom of movement and right to work.

-The research from Human Rights Watch and the Human Rights Institute at San Jose State University (SJSU) found that Afghan women are “facing both the collapse of their rights and dreams and risks to their basic survival”.
+The research, from Human Rights Watch and the Human Rights Institute at San Jose State University (SJSU), found that Afghan women are “facing both the collapse of their rights and dreams and risks to their basic survival”.

 SJSU faculty member, Halima Kazem-Stojanovic, added: “They are caught between Taliban abuses and actions by the international community that are pushing Afghans further into desperation every day.”